vpoulailleau/simplelogging/docs/readme.md

 For advanced users:

- * The provided logger is one of those from `logging`, this means it can be configured so that log messages are sent by email, HTTP, as described in https://docs.python.org/3/library/logging.handlers.html.
+* The provided logger is one of those from `logging`, this means it can be configured so that log messages are sent by email, HTTP, or any of the options available in https://docs.python.org/3/library/logging.handlers.html.
 * The StreamHandler and the associated Formatter are those provided by `colorlog`.

 ## Example